A brief look at multiple expansion and its affects on returns.

 We can’t talk about the significance of multiple expansion without talking about value investing more broadly.

-Some investors don’t mind paying a lofty multiple for a company while others are a bit more tight fisted when it comes to paying for a stock.
-I tend to feel much more comfortable buying cheaper stocks that have potential to re-rate higher.
-This is just my nature, I love a bargain.
-However, I also don’t mind buying a growth stock with a higher multiple so long as the price is reasonable relative to future growth prospects.
+Some investors don’t mind paying a lofty multiple for a company, while others are a bit more tight-fisted when it comes to paying for a stock.
+I tend to feel more comfortable buying cheaper stocks that have the potential to re-rate higher.
+This is just my nature; I love a bargain.
+However, I also don’t mind buying a growth stock with a bit higher multiple so long as it’s warranted.

-Growth investors on the other hand tend to put a larger emphasis on the growth prospects of business and therefore pay much more attention to revenue growth and the potential future cash flows of the business.
-They don’t mind paying a lofty multiple so long as the company grows into the multiple.
+Growth investors, on the other hand, tend to ask the question “ What could I get?” put a larger emphasis on the future prospects of businesses and therefore pay much more attention to revenue growth and less attention to the current price relative to cash flows or earning.
+They don’t mind paying a lofty multiple so long as they believe the company will eventually grow into the multiple and justify the high price.

 The case for value